Cobweb (band)

 Cobweb is a hard rock band from Patan, Nepal.
-The band formed while it's members were still in high school, releasing their first album Anjaan in 1993.
+The band formed while its members were still in high school, releasing their first album Anjaan in 1993.
 Anjaan sold poorly but their subsequent album "Cobweb" was well received.
 "Cobweb" included the single "Maryo ni Maryo", which had an important role in bringing Nepalese rock to mainstream attention.
 The band is considered a trend setter in the modern Nepalese music industry.